-- income limitations must not exceed 60 percent of AMGI.
-See S. 2962, 114th Congress (2016). - 4.
-Taxpayer must elect either test irrevocably in the taxable year in which the project is placed in service.
-Code §42(g)(1).
-The IRS has discretion to grant a reasonable extension of time to make such election provided that the taxpayer demonstrates (1) that it acted reasonably and in good faith and (2) that relief will not prejudice the interest of the government.
-Treas.
-Reg.
-301.9100-3(a); PLR 201501005 (September 25, 2014); PLR 201342003 (November 1, 2013); PLR 201328002 (July 12, 2013); PLR 201302014 (January 11, 2013); PLR 201134022 (August 26, 2011); PLR 201010017 (March 12, 2010); PLR 200807010 (February 15, 2008); PLR 200737011 (September 14, 2007); PLR 200731001 (August 3, 2007).
-In addition, the IRS may grant an extension of time to make such an election under the same standard in order to allow a taxpayer to correct an inadvertent mistake as to which test is being selected.
-PLR 201206002 (February 10, 2012). - 5.
-A unit is "rent-restricted" if rents paid by the tenant do not exceed 30% of the "imputed" income limitation.
-Income is imputed at the applicable 50% or 60% limitation for each individual occupying the unit, assuming that a studio apartment houses one person and that apartments with separate bedrooms house 1.5 persons per bedroom.
-(See Rev. Proc.
-94-9, 1994-1 C.B.
-555, regarding the calculation of rent restrictions for projects receiving allocations prior to 1990). - a.
+- a.
 For purposes of the "rent-restriction" requirement, imputed income may increase above but cannot decrease below a floor which will be based on AMGI at the date of the credit allocation or, if the taxpayer elects, at the time the building is placed in service.
 Rev. Proc.
 94-57, 1994-2 C.B.
 744. No such floor exists for purposes of the tenant income requirements.
 See 6.e., infra. - b.
 For this purpose rents include utilities allowances.
 See Treas.
 Reg. §1.42-10 for definitions of applicable utility allowances for different types of projects (e.g. FmHA, Section 8).
 Final regulations published in the Federal Register on July 29, 2008, amended Treas.
 Reg. §§1.42-10 and 1.42-12 by updating the utility allowances regulations to provide new options for estimating tenant utility costs, including use of an energy consumption model estimates calculated by either a properly licensed engineer or a qualified professional commissioned by the building owner.
 Treasury Decision 9420, 07/29/2008.
 Those rules were updated and finalized in Treasury Decision 9755, 02/08/2016.
 Utility costs paid by a tenant based on actual consumption in a submetered rent-restricted unit are treated as paid directly by the tenant, and not by or through the owner of the building.
 Treas.
 Reg. §1.42-10(a); Notice 2009-44, 2009-21 I.R.B.
 1037 (May 5, 2009).
-In August 2012, the IRS published proposed regulations further clarifying the treatment of submetering arrangements.
+In 2012, the IRS published proposed regulations further clarifying the treatment of submetering arrangements.
 Pursuant to the proposed regulations, if two or more utilities are treated as submetered, the building owner must separately state the amount billed to tenants for each submetered utility.
-The proposed regulations, which were issued in 2012, were adopted, as amended, effective March 3, 2016.
+The proposed regulations were adopted, as amended, effective March 3, 2016.
 Treasury Decision 9755, 02/08/2016.
 An actual consumption submetering arrangement for purposes of a utility allowance in a residential low-income housing unit possesses all of the following attributes: